habbis/techblog/content/post/zfs_server.md

     /dev/disk/by-id/
      scsi-0DO_Volume_volume-fra1-02-part1
 ```
 -  Now we are going to format the disk to zfs.
-And when making the pool the command is zfs create.
-We are also going set some flags when creating the zfs pool.
+And when making the pool the
+command is zfs create.
+We are also going set so
+me flags when creating the zfs pool.·

-The first flag is -o property=value and between argument we are going to use the -O flag to perform overlay mount see mount in zfs man pages to learn more.
+- The first flag is -o property=value and between argument we are going to use
+the -O flag to perform overlay mount see mount in zfs man pages to learn more.
 We are going to set ashift=12 because of physical sectors size will change in the future.
 On the vps this setting is not that important.
-Then setting atime=off because atime controls whether the access timer for files is update when they are read.
-Turning this off avoids producing write traffic when reading files and can result in significant performance gain.
-And your can learn more read the zfs man pages.
+Then setting atime=off because
+atime controls whether the access timer for files is update when they are read.

-- The next flag we are going to use is compression=lz4 because it is a fast compression and also one of the default for zfs.
-And using compression saves disk space this is why zfs i also one of the best file system we have.
-Then use the flag normalization=formD because it eliminates some corner cases relating to UTF-8 filename normalization.
-So the next flag is setmountpoint=yourmount this flag says it all with its name.
-The last ting is not a flag but you set the name of the pool and set if you want to mirror or raidz the disks.
+Turning this off avoids producing write traffic when reading files and can
+result in significant performance gain.
+And you can learn more read the zfs man pages.·

+- The next flag we are going to use is compression=lz4 because it is a fast compression
+and also one of the defaults for zfs.
+And using compression saves disk space
+this is why zfs i also one of the best file systems we have.
+Then use the
+flag normalization=formD because it eliminates some corner cases relating
+to UTF-8 filename normalization.
+So, the next flag is setmountpoint=yourmount
+this flag says it all with its name.
+The last thing is not a flag, but you set
+the name of the pool and set if you want to mirror or raidz the disks.··

-- But if you say nothing then your zfs disks will bee one big storage pool with no redundancy but.
-If you have only had one disk then and your still can use zfs as your file system.
+ - But if you say nothing then your zfs disks will be one big storage pool with no redundancy but.
+If you have only had one disk, then and you still can use zfs as your file system.
 But you miss out some features like error repairing and you can also mirror two partition on a disk with zfs.
-So then you can have some cool zfs repair and redundancy features
+So, then you can have some cool zfs repair and redundancy features·

 ```
     # This how i all looks when we are ready to format the disks.